CAPERS-LRD-z9: A Gas Enshrouded Little Red Dot Hosting a Broad-line AGN at z=9.288: Discussion

 In terms of the overall assembly history of the first supermassive black holes, we may witness a three-stage evolutionary sequence: the initial seeding process, a period of rapid growth during the LRD stage driven by massive inflows of gas, and a final `clearing of the fog' (possibly driven by radiation-hydrodynamics processes; e.g., \citealt{Smith_DCBH2017}), when the emerging SMBHs become unobscured, and with sufficient cosmic time to assemble additional stellar mass, join the `standard' quasar/AGN sequences at lower redshifts.
 More specifically, \citet{inayoshi25b} propose that LRDs may be simply the first incidence of AGN activity in a galaxy's evolution, based on the log-normal occurrence rate of LRDs with cosmic time.
 The nascent evolutionary stage of the LRDs in this toy model may also explain their unique and extreme characteristics.
 The SMBH could form early in a galaxy's lifespan, surrounded by a large reservoir of dense neutral gas, which serves as both a readily available supply of accretion material and as the shell of dense gas surrounding the AGN (as in \citealt{inayoshi25}).
 This scenario would result in an over-massive SMBH producing a dense-gas reddened SED with a strong Balmer break, in combination with nascent star formation in the host galaxy that produces a blue rest-UV slope.
 In summation, these two components would supply the two halves of the defining LRD ``v-shaped'' SED for the duration of the initial ``LRD-phase'' of AGN activity.
 Given the low metallicity/dust content, but high column density of the nuclear gas, this model also favorably reproduces the lack of mid-infrared dust emission \citep{Williams24,PerezGonzalez24,akins24,leung24}, and lack of X-rays \citep{yue24xray,maiolino25, lambrides24} observed in LRDs.
 During future AGN active periods---after a period of dormancy---the stellar mass of the galaxy will have had sufficient time to accumulate and produce a more typical black hole to stellar mass ratio of $M_{\textrm{BH}}/M_{*}=0.1\%$.
-Simultaneously, the dense gas near the AGN would either be blown out by feedback from the AGN during the LRD-phase (as evidenced in velocity offset absorption features exhibited in the Balmer lines of LRDs e.g., \citealt{matthee24,kocevski25,taylor24,wang24a}) or consumed by the AGN during the LRD-phase, such that in future instances of AGN activity, the resulting evolved galaxy and AGN resemble a classical quasar/AGN.
+Simultaneously, the dense gas near the AGN would be consumed by the AGN during the LRD-phase, such that in future instances of AGN activity, the resulting evolved galaxy and AGN resemble a classical quasar/AGN.